hazelcast/hazelcast-jet-reference-manual/docs/200_Getting_Started/200_Hazelcast_Jet_102_-_Trade_Monitoring_Streaming_Job.md

-Continuing our story from the previous chapter we shall now move on to infinite stream processing.
+Continuing our story from the previous section we shall now move on to infinite stream processing.
 The major challenge in batch jobs was properly parallelizing/distributing a "group by key" operation.
 To solve it we introduced the idea of partitioning the data based on a formula